lttng/lttng-docs/contents/understanding-lttng/core-concepts/channel/channel-overwrite-mode-vs-discard-mode.md

 sub-buffer (yellow arc in the following animation) until it is full: when this happens, the sub-buffer is marked as consumable (red) and another, _empty_ (white) sub-buffer starts receiving the following events.
-The marked sub-buffer will be consumed eventually by a consumer daemon (returns to white).
+The marked sub-buffer is eventually consumed by a consumer daemon (returns to white).

 <script type="text/javascript">